hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 The service sync is done using an external long-running process in the [consul-k8s project](https://github.com/hashicorp/consul-k8s).
-This process can run both in or out of a Kubernetes cluster.
+This process can run either in or out of a Kubernetes cluster.
 However, running this within the Kubernetes cluster is generally easier since it is automated using the [Helm chart](/docs/platform/k8s/helm.html).